 3. Mobo Installation

-Before we get to install the motherboard, you’ll want to check on a few things about your PC case.
+Before we get to install one of the best motherboards, you’ll want to check on a few things about your PC case.
 Check for pre-installed motherboard standoffs, ensure the number and arrangement of them conforms to the holes found on your motherboard.

 Secondly, see if your PC case has a large CPU cutout or window cut into the back of the motherboard frame.
 If it doesn’t you may want to install any CPU cooler backplates and M.2 solid-state drives at this juncture.